Mamadyshsky District: Investment Potential

 In 2015, the Vyatka industrial park was opened in the Mamadyshsky district.
 The facility is located near the M7 Volga federal highway and covers an area of 80 hectares.
 The site was created as part of the federal program to stimulate small and medium-sized businesses and improve investment flows into the region.
 314 million rubles were allocated for the construction of the park, of which 80% came from federal funds and 20% from regional sources.
 In addition to its ready-made infrastructure, the Vyatka industrial park offers its residents such privileges as free land plots during the construction of enterprises, which can later be redeemed at a price of 0.18 rubles per 1 m², and after which the plots are not taxed.
 Also, residents are offered reduced electricity tariffs.
 As of 2020, there are 25 residents of the industrial site.
 In the same year the construction of a strawberry plant was announced with an expected completion date in 2021 supported by the funds of Turkish investors who are expected to contribute up to 130 million rubles.
 At the second stage, depositors are planning to invest in tomato cultivation and later, in the organization of greenhouses.

 As of 2016, the share of small business in the district economy amounted to 29.7% consisting of 244 small enterprises, 786 individual entrepreneurs and 141 peasant farms.
 For the development of small and medium-sized businesses, industrial sites “Selkhoztekhnika” and “Selkhozkhimiya” operate on the territory of the district, providing services to a total of 20 residents enterprises.

 In the period January–June of 2020, the total volume of investment in fixed assets in the district, excluding budgetary funds, amounted to over 1.21 billion rubles.

 Transport

-The this district is serviced by 1,023 km of roads including part of the federal highway M-7 “Moscow-Ufa”.
+The district is serviced by 1,023 km of roads including part of the federal highway M-7 “Moscow-Ufa”.
 There are two city routes “Krasnaya Gorka—Dorozhnikov settlement” and “Yuzhny settlement—Severny settlement”, as well as 12 suburban routes.
 The main bus station is located in the city of Mamadysh.
 The Vyatka and Kama rivers are navigable and are accessible via a port located in Mamadysh.